underscoreio/shapeless-guide/src/pages/labelled-generic/literal-types.md

 The first syntax, `->>`,
-tags the expression on the right of the arrow with singleton type of the literal expression on the left:
+tags the expression on the right of the arrow with the singleton type of the literal expression on the left:

 ```tut:book:silent
 import shapeless.labelled.{KeyTag, FieldType}